Scrotal Warts in Men: Treatment of HPV Warts on the Scrotum

-Studies (link) have shown that the HPV shot (Gardasil-9) can reduce genital warts, including scrotal warts, in boys and men.
-Gardasil-9 vaccine is approved for men between ages 9 and 45.
-At New York Urology Specialists we offer HPV shots to men of all ages.
-Talk to fellowship-trained urologists today to see if you could benefit from Gardasil vaccination.
+Studies have shown that the HPV shot (Gardasil-9) can reduce genital warts, including scrotal warts, in boys and men.
+The Gardasil-9 vaccine is approved for men between ages 9 and 45.
+At New York Urology Specialists, we offer HPV shots to men of all ages.

 Condoms provide only partial protection against scrotal warts.
 They are NOT 100 percent effective in preventing HPV transmission.
 The virus can still be transmitted from skin-to-skin contact between parts of the genitalia that are not covered by the condom.

 Are Scrotal Warts Infectious?
 Can I Infect My Sex Partners?
 Are Scrotal Warts an STD?

 Yes, scrotal warts are infectious.
 A man with scrotal warts can transmit the HPV infection to his sex partners.
 Scrotal warts are an STD (sexually transmitted disease).
 They spread through intimate skin-to-skin contact during sexual activity including vaginal, anal, and oral sex.